Framwellgate School Durham: History

 The first school buildings were opened in 1965, with most of the other blocks following over the next decade.
 The school operated as a comprehensive since 1971.

 The school was formerly known as Framwellgate Moor Comprehensive School, and was commonly known by the initials FMCS.

 The school was granted Specialist Science College status in 2003.

 In 2011 the school was granted independent academy status as part of the UK Conservative government's "Big Society" education plans.
-This means that the school now has greater control over their education and teaching; however, it remains state-run.
+This meant that the school gained greater control over its education and teaching, though it remains state-run.

 In 2016, the school was granted £2m funding to build a new sports centre to replace the former one; the building was completed in September 2017.

 Performance

 In 2007, 77% of pupils taking GCSEs achieved 5 or more at grade C or above.
 In the sixth form in the same year, the average level 3 point score was 607 per student.

 The school received an 'Outstanding', grade 1 for the Ofsted inspection that took place in October 2005.

 In the 2008 Ofsted report the school received a 'Good', grade 2.